 When will Pet Refuge start taking in pets?

-We are currently building the Pet Refuge shelter and we aim to open our doors to pets in need in April 2020.
+We are currently building the Pet Refuge shelter and we aim to open our doors to pets in early 2021.

 How much will it cost?